-Site area:
+Site Area: 0.5ha

-Current Use:
+Current Use: Paddock

-Paddock

-Environmental Designations:

-Within the East Hampshire Hangers Biodiversity Opportunity Area
+Environmental Designations: Within the East Hampshire Hangers BOA

-Within Groundwater Vulnerability area
+Within groundwater vulnerability area

-Within 5km of Wealden Heaths Special Protection Area
+Within 5km of Wealden Heaths SPA

+Dark Skies: E0/E1(a)

-- 9.25 The site is located to the south of Binsted and is accessed from an existing cul-de-sac with modern houses.
+9.24 The site is located to the south of Binsted and is accessed from an existing cul-de-sac with modern houses.
 The site comprises a modestly sized paddock with mature trees and hedgerows on the southern and eastern boundaries.
 There is an existing vehicular access onto the site from Clements Close.
-There are existing cables across the site which will have to be grounded or re-routed to accommodate development. - 9.26 Given the site is not widely visible in the wider landscape and away from the Binsted Conservation Area, there are no particular design requirements but the appropriate use of traditional materials would be supported. - 9.27 The site is within 5 kilometres of the Wealden Heath Special Protection Area and as such suitable mitigation of the impact of the development should be provided. - 9.28 Development proposals should contribute towards the aims of the Hampshire Hangers Biodiversity Opportunity Area and be informed by the following evidence studies: - Arboricultural Impact Assessment, Arboricultural Method Statement and associated Tree Protection Plan; - Archaeological Survey; and - Ecology Assessment including Protected Species Survey.
+There are existing cables across the site which will have to be grounded or re-routed to accommodate development.

+9.25 The site is not widely visible in the wider landscape and is situated away from the Binsted Conservation Area, however the appropriate use of traditional materials would be supported.

+9.26 The site is within 5 kilometres of the Wealden Heath SPA and as such suitable mitigation of the impact of the development should be provided.

+9.27 Development proposals should contribute towards t_he aims of the Hampshire Hangers BOA and be informed by the following evidence stud_ies:

+- Arboricultural Impact Assessment, Arboricultural Method Statement and associated Tree Protection Plan; - Archaeological Survey; - Ecology Assessment including Protected Species Survey; and - Project-level HRA.